matthew-brett/pydagogue/curious_git.rst

 So - please - invest an hour of your life to understand this stuff.
 Concentrate, go slowly, make sure you get it.
-In return for an hour of your life, you will get many happy years of use from git, both beautiful, and useful.
+In return for an hour of your life, you will get many happy years for which git will appear in its true form, both beautiful and useful.

 *****************************************************
 The one thing about git you really need to understand